Zondax/secrets-store-csi-driver-provider-gcp/docs/external-wif.md

 ### SecretProviderClass Configuration

-To use Generic WIF, specify `auth: "generic-wif"` in your SecretProviderClass configuration along with additional WIF parameters:
+The external WIF is just available using pod-adc auth.
+To enable it add `wif.mode: external`  and `wif.audience: my-audience` in your SecretProviderClass configuration:

 ```yaml
 apiVersion: secrets-store.csi.x-k8s.io/v1